ikawrakow/ik_llama.cpp/github-data/discussions/526 - Partial requant feature to save compute and time during tests.md

 The alternative is to run a second quantization where only the tensors that you want to change are quantized (using `--custom-q`), and then, as @saood06 mentions, use gguf-py to stitch the two models together (although, I don't think there is an easy out-of-the-box way of doing, or is there?)

+> 👤 **Nexesenex** replied on **2025-06-13** at **12:59:46**
+>
+> Well, I'm not well versed in gguf.py, so I'd trust Saood's word on that.
+> It seems to be quite the hassle still, and a proper and straight implementation of such feature would imho be critically important, because it would save time, which is irrecoverable, and compute/money/natural resources, which are not infinite for either one, either all.

 > 👤 **saood06** replied on **2025-06-13** at **13:01:45**
 >
 > >(although, I don't think there is an easy out-of-the-box way of doing, or is there?)